Bibliography

 chevron-rightADEME's opinion on Carbon Neutralityhashtag

-ADEME invites not to aim for an arithmetic carbon neutrality at the scale of an organisation, but to prioritise decarbonisation levers within the organisation's boundary (induced emissions).
+ADEME advises against aiming for an arithmetic carbon neutrality at the scale of an organisation, and to prioritise decarbonisation levers within the organisational boundary (induced emissions).

 For more information: